Worries People Often Have About Making Friends And Plans

 - Texting someone way, way more than they text you

-- Always sending them a message on social networking sites the moment they go online
+- Always sending them a message on social networking sites the moment you see they're online

 - Laughing too hard at all their jokes, changing your opinions to match theirs, and generally seeming too eager to please